 We show in Sections \ref{high-sum} and \ref{low-sum} that Conjecture \ref{conj:sum-dif} is false in general, and in fact the conjectured value can be arbitrarily far from the truth in either direction.
 In one direction, we prove this in the strongest possible form: we show that the sum index cannot be bounded by any function of the difference index, and in fact even for difference index $2$ there are connected graphs with arbitrary sum index.
-In the other direction, while the discrepancy from the conjectured value may be arbitrarily large, it is small relative to the two indices.
+In the other direction, while the discrepancy from the conjectured value may be arbitrarily large, it is small relative to the size of the two indices.
 We give some new bounds on the sum and difference indices, and as a consequence we obtain the exact sum index of the prism graphs, which was not previously known.

-In an updated version \cite{HHKRW2}, which appeared simultaneously with the first version of this paper, Harrington et al.\ give two counterexamples to Conjecture \ref{conj:sum-dif2} in the second direction, although both of these only achieve a discrepancy of $1$.
-They therefore modify Conjecture \ref{conj:sum-dif} as follows. \begin{conj}[{\cite[Conjecture 4.4]{HHKRW2}}] Every nonempty simple graph $G$ satisfies \end{conj} Our results in Section \ref{high-sum} show that Conjecture \ref{conj:sum-dif2} is still false in a strong sense.
+In an updated version \cite{HHKRW2}, which appeared as a preprint simultaneously with the first version of this paper, Harrington et al.\ give two counterexamples to Conjecture \ref{conj:sum-dif2} in the second direction, although both of these only achieve a discrepancy of $1$.
+They therefore modify Conjecture \ref{conj:sum-dif} as follows. \begin{conjecture}[{\cite[Conjecture 4.4]{HHKRW2}}] Every nonempty simple graph $G$ satisfies \end{conjecture} Our results in Section \ref{high-sum} show that Conjecture \ref{conj:sum-dif2} is still false in a strong sense.